-25 Minutes One Way, the Sightseeing Train Runs through Beautiful Scenery throughout the Four Seasons
+25 Minutes One Way, the Sagano Romantic Train Runs Through Breathtaking Scenery

 The train goes back and forth on a single track and stops at Kameoka Torokko Station, Hozukyo Torokko Station, Arashiyama Torokko Station and Saga Torokko Station.
 The fare is all the same price regardless of where you get on.